Monday, 25 February 2013

 Steiner's published lectures, despite being a mine of occult information, are also tedious and repititious.
 His actual writings, especially his later and more important ones, are even more so, and for the most part totally unreadible.

 Steiner's current legacy lies in education and agriculture.
-His education philosophy made him a notable figure among progressive educators just after the First World War, and his "Waldorf schools" are still known and respected by many today (although quite understandably everyone tends to look down on his associated cosmology in a rather dismissive way).
+His education philosophy made him a notable figure among progressive educators just after the First World War, and his external link"Waldorf schools" are still known and respected by many today (although quite understandably everyone tends to look down on his associated cosmology in a rather dismissive way).
 In the 1940's and '50's in Australia at least the Steiner people developed the Camp Hill Communities (for example Warranala in Sydney), with curitative education of other retarded children.
 In many ways these were the forerunners of the modern communes, with aspects of closed monastic communities.

 Steiner's extraordinary system of agriculture, called bio-dynamics, rejects chemical fertilisers, and is based on the subtle formative forces of plant growth.
 With the help of his second wife, Marie von Sivers, he developed a system of flowing movement, "eurythmy", which seems, especially in Curative Erythmy to be at least superficially camparable to Chinese disciplines such as Tai Chi, although totally independent of them (for Steiner the Greek influence was always primary).